 Tyger River Nature Park & Tyger-10 Nature Park – These two parks offer scenic easy hiking along the Tyger River.
 It’s common to see families wading and picnicking on the riverside.

 Glendale Shoals Preserves – This park is a favorite of photographers and offers a pleasant place to walk.

 Hatcher Garden & Woodland Preserve – This garden is beautiful in all seasons and easy to walk or picnic in.

 Cleveland Park – The playground at this park in downtown Spartanburg has bright colors and imaginative structures that encourage pretend play.
 The park also offers a walking trail that bends around a pretty pond with a gazebo.
 One disadvantage of this park is the playground is not fenced and it’s difficult to watch your child if they are quickly moving from place to place.

-Tyger River Park – The massive park in Duncan contains perhaps one of the most impressive play areas in the Upstate.
-The playground has many surprises including a small cave, a pretend river with stones, and a sandbox.
+Tyger River Park – The newly renovated massive park in Duncan contains perhaps one of the most impressive play areas in the Upstate.
+The playground has many surprises including a small cave, climbing structures, and a sandbox.
 During the summer, a splash pad is also open.
-NOTE: The playground is currently undergoing renovations and is closed.
-Spartanburg County is building a new playground and it should be open mid-to-late March 2023.
-Please check Spartanburg Parks Facebook page for updates.

 Stoneledge Park – Right beside Shipwreck Cove in Duncan, Stoneledge Park is tucked away.
 This large playground is unique in that it has a rubber turf floor and decent shade.
 There are also two large picnic shelters that are relatively cheap to rent for parties.